 From Private Member’s Bills, Committee studies, or government legislation, we keep the government apprised and accountable of how the work they do every day, can impact our sector, and Canadians’ food.

 The Office of the Commissioner of Lobbying of Canada regulates and monitors all lobbying activity in the country.
-The office ensures transparency and accountability in the lobbying of public office holders, in order to increase the public’s confidence in the integrity of government decision-making.
+The office ensures transparency and accountability in the lobbying of designated public office holders, in order to increase the public’s confidence in the integrity of government decision-making.
 This category of designated public officer holders includes Members of Parliament, Senators, Ministers, Ministers of state, staff working in the office of Ministers, Ministers of State and the Leader of the Opposition in the House and in the Senate, deputy ministers, associate and assistant deputy ministers, as well as any individual who occupies a position that has been designated by regulation.

 All Chicken Farmers of Canada Directors are registered as Consultant Lobbyists with the Office of the Commissioner of Lobbying, and as such, are required to report any communications they have with designated public office holders.
 If you are a member of your provincial board or engage in lobbying more than 20 per cent of your time over the period of a month, you may be required to file a registration with the Commissioner.
 If you had, or think you had, a reportable meeting with a designated public office holder, please contact the Public Affairs Unit at email@example.com with the details.

 Liberal Party of Canada